gmccreight/flinklab/README.md

 Ok, so as mentioned above, we need version 1.12, since it's supported by EMR.

-To be able to see that things are working well, we'll want to be able to run the examples, too.
-This means that we should *not* use the homebrew version, since it does not come with the examples.
-Rather, we should download 1.12.5 from here:
+We should download 1.12.5 from here:

 https://www.apache.org/dyn/closer.lua/flink/flink-1.12.5/flink-1.12.5-bin-scala_2.11.tgz

 Note how it has, or supports Scala 2.11.
 I have no idea if that's important or not, but I do know that Scala is the preferred language for flink development.

-Also, note that the download has the example *.java* files, but not the source code.
+Also, note that the download has the example *.jar files, but not the source code.
 The source code for the example in question, WordCount, is here: https://github.com/apache/flink/blob/release-1.12.5/flink-examples/flink-examples-streaming/src/main/java/org/apache/flink/streaming/examples/wordcount/WordCount.java

+That's ok, though.
+See the Readme inside our quickstart folder for how we deal with that.

 Ok, once that's downloaded, you can